nacho503/mapApiNodeJS/README.md

 - parcel & sass not working yet due that it was not loading the map from Google.
 Once changed to regular css (style.css) the map loaded.

+- working icons from: https://www.flaticon.es/ .
+Use the url of each.

 ## Pendings

 - App not loading the map at first.
 It needs to be reloaded. (this needs to be solved)